 We started driving along Route 51 towards San Antonio de Los Cobres to catch the Train to the Clouds.

 Before arriving we stopped around Tastil to get acclimatized to the altitude.
-There we picked up a hitchhiker – a nurse visiting a 90-year-old patient living alone in a nearby adobe house.
-The route is almost 100% asphalted and the views are incredible; there are some stretches and bridges along the way of what used to be the train’s route (a journey that took about 12 hours through some amazing landscapes).
+There we picked up a hitchhiker – a nurse visiting a 90-year-old patient who lived alone in a nearby adobe house.
+The route is almost 100% paved and the views are incredible – along the way there are some stretches and bridges that pass through what used to be the train’s route (a journey that took about 12 hours through some amazing landscapes).

-At 12 o’clock we boarded the Tren de las Nubes.
-So spectacular!
-The feeling on arriving at La Polvorilla viaduct stop (at 4,200 meters above sea level) is unspeakable, the altitude can be felt alright, but the experience is so rewarding that you can only think about enjoying and marvelling at the landscape.
-You’ll find a bilingual guide on each train car.
-The return to San Antonio de Los Cobres started at 3:00 p.m.
-Mariano got altitude sickness when returning , and feeling dizzy and fatigued he ended up buying a bunch of identical key chains from every single person selling them at the train station.
-All street vendors approach you with respect, an aspect true of every town in the region.
+At noon we boarded the Tren de las Nubes.
+It was a spectacular ride!
+Crossing over the Polvorilla viaduct (4,200 meters above sea level) was indescribable.
+You can feel the altitude, but the experience is so enjoyable that you only think about the amazing landscapes around you.
+Each train car has a bilingual guide.
+The return to San Antonio de Los Cobres was at 3:00PM.
+Mariano got mountain sickness on the way back and between the dizziness and fatigue he ended up buying a lot of keychains – one from each person who was selling them at the train station.
+All vendors approach tourists with respect here and across the region.

-We continued along route 52 to the picturesque Purmamarca, had an early dinner in La Diabla and arrived at 9:00 pm to the hotel we had booked for two nights in Tilcara: Posada Boutique Las Terrazas (www.posadalasterrazas.com).
+We continued along Route 52 to the picturesque Purmamarca, had an early dinner in La Diabla and at 9:00PM arrived at the hotel we had booked for two nights in Tilcara, Posada Boutique Las Terrazas.